The global skills and competency framework for the digital world

 Measures and monitors the application of standards for configuration design and deployment including software security.

-Contributes to the development of organisational policies, standards, and guidelines for software configuration design and deployment.
+Contributes to the development of organisational policies, standards and guidelines for software configuration design and deployment.

 Software configuration: Level 6

-Level 6 - Initiate, influence: Essence of the level: Has significant organisational influence, makes high-level decisions, shapes policies, demonstrates leadership, fosters organizational collaboration, and accepts accountability in key areas.
+Level 6 - Initiate, influence: Essence of the level: Has significant organisational influence, makes high-level decisions, shapes policies, demonstrates leadership, promotes organisational collaboration, and accepts accountability in key areas.

-Develops organisational policies, standards, and guidelines for software configuration design, deployment and refactoring.
+Develops organisational policies, standards and guidelines for software configuration design, deployment and refactoring.

 Plans and leads software configuration and deployment activities for strategic, large and complex deployment projects.

-Develops new methods and organisational capabilities and drives adoption of, and adherence to policies and standards.
+Develops new methods and organisational capabilities and drives adoption of and adherence to policies and standards.